rae912/siri-ultra/README.md

 ### Setting Up the Shortcut

 1. **Install the shortcut**:
+   - Use [Siri Ultra](https://search2ai.online/siri002) to install the chat shortcut.
-   - Use [this link](https://search2ai.online/siri002) to install the shortcut.
+   - Use [Siri Ultra Vision](https://search2ai.online/siri003) to install the vision shortcut.
 2. **Configure the shortcut**:
    - Open the shortcut and replace the `URL` field with your worker's URL.
    - If you didn't change the default name, the URL should be `https://siri-ultra.<your-username>.workers.dev`.